ovhlabs/knowledge-base/en/_posts/2015-03-11-how-to-install-cozy.md

 $ fab -H user@ip install
 ```

 "User" is a sudo user and "ip" your server IP.
 Enter your settings (such as domain name) when prompted by the installer.

-Be patient; some commands or app deployments can take some time.
+Be patient, some commands or app deployments can take some time.
 It depends on your network and hardware.
 Once the installation is done, you can access with ```https://IP``` to create your Cozy main account.

 Congratulations!
 You have installed Cozy on your server.